maxvollmer/Half-Life-VR/README.txt

 - Pushable boxes and such behave blegh
 - Glitches in hand and weapon animations
 - HL VR menu blocks/overlays SteamVR menus
+- If there was an easter egg, which there isn't, it would have a bug
 - Skybox images in VR menu are mixed up
 - Entities that are supposed to crush the player, don't crush the player (traps and such) (they just push you out of the way)